opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

    with a period.
 -  Subsequent lines should be wrapped at 72 characters.
 There are some exceptions to this rule: for example, URL should not be wrapped.
-Vim (the default $EDITOR on most distros) can wrap automatically lines for you.
-In most cases you just need to copy the example vimrc file (which can be found somewhere like /usr/share/vim/vim74/vimrc_example.vim) to ~/.vimrc if you don’t have one already.
-After editing a paragraph, you can re-wrap it by pressing escape, ensuring the cursor is within the paragraph and typing gqip.
+Vim (the default $EDITOR on most distributions) can wrap automatically lines for you.
+In most cases you just need to copy the example ``vimrc`` file (which can be found somewhere like `̀ /usr/share/vim/vim74/vimrc_example.vim``) to ``~/.vimrc`` if you don’t have one already.
+   After editing a paragraph, you can re-wrap it by pressing escape, ensuring the cursor is within the paragraph and typing ``gqip``.
    Put the ‘Change-id’, ‘Closes-Bug #NNNNN’ and ‘blueprint NNNNNNNNNNN’ lines at the very end.